 In case the app has converted the new word incorrectly, which it most likely will, you can quickly correct it with your keyboard before saving it.
 It is still much better than closing the notebook to add a new word to your Dictionary.

 Nebo 3.4 has brought some exciting updates that we can’t wait to start using.
-Now let’s jump to Noteshelf and see what’s exciting there.
+Now let’s jump over to Noteshelf and see what’s exciting there.

 You can now edit your shapes after you’ve drawn them, in Noteshelf.
 This only seems to work for new shapes you draw in the app.
 Old shapes still remain uneditable, which we found interesting.
 Overall, we love the feature.
-We should be able to edit shapes we draw in a note-taking app.
+We should be able to edit the shapes we draw in a note-taking app.
 Hopefully, in the future, we’ll be able to autofill our shapes.

-Until now, OneNote is one of the apps that was still using the old widgets from iPadOS 14.
+OneNote is one of the apps that was still using the outdated widgets from iPadOS 14.
 They have finally updated these with three new widgets; one small one and two big ones.
 The first two widgets display your recent notes.
 There is not much editing you can do with them.
 Let’s hope in the future we’ll be able to at least choose the notebook or section we display on our widget.

-The other big widget, in addition to displaying your recent notes also has quick capture options to quickly do the following:
+The other big widget, in addition to displaying your recent notes, also has quick capture options to quickly do the following:

 - Add a page to quickly start taking notes from the homepage